 I love all of the events as they are all different!
 The speaker evening you never want to miss, as it’s the opportunity to hear three different speakers in one evening.
 The pub quiz is especially fun and something everyone looks forward to each year.
 The thing I most like about DA events is the chance to meet new faces in our community up close and personal, have a good one-to-one chat and make a new connection.
 This year I wouldn’t miss the Autumn Conversations in Auckland, Wellington and Christchurch throughout March – as a student you can become a DA Friend for FREE and then come to the conversations evening for FREE!
 Stay up-to-date on all DA events and workshops here.
 DA Friends is a low cost subscription that students, individuals and studios can sign-up to be to show their love for Design Assembly and help keep Design Assembly going and growing.

-Who are your dream interview candidates for the DA site?
 That’s a tricky one!
 Design Assembly is all about New Zealanders and showcasing great people doing great work in New Zealand and overseas.
 I’d like to feature more of the people that have been in the industry for a long time and really contributed to what it is today.
 It’s important to look back and recognise and celebrate these people in order to look forward and keep developing the story of our community.
 Max Hailstone influenced a generation of NZ graphic designers.
 I’m keen to do more research on him and interviews with people that worked with him or were taught by him.
 Welby Ings – a tutor of mine at AUT University and life-long influence, who I haven’t actually interviewed yet for Design Assembly…Kiwi’s quietly working away overseas doing top work & yet to be acknowledged.
 I’ve currently got Fred l’Ami in my sights for an interview!

 To keep Design Assembly going and growing into the best community for New Zealand graphic design and graphic designers.
 To keep serving the existing community that has developed and to strive to always be relevant and ever evolving to the needs and wants of the community.
 To continue to celebrate New Zealand graphic design and showcase it to the world.
 To develop and challenge our community through positive critical discourse and grow design writing in New Zealand.
 To be always for the community.
 To be here in five years time and have a BIG celebration when Design Assembly turns 10 years old in four and a half years time!
 Now that will be an awesome party.

-What do you think the design community could do more of to give back?
 If you’re talking about giving back to young designers, students and graduates?
 I think the design community does plenty already, there are so many great studios and people that will give any young designer or student a little of their time whether it’s looking over a portfolio, showing them their studio, having a chat about their process or giving up their time to share and speak at any of the great events we have going on.
 If you mean in terms of giving back to the wider community and to causes, organisations or charities.
 This is a personal one – taking on one project pro-bono or more if you have the time and resources is awesome.
 Using your expertise to enable these organisations to communicate or simply giving your time in service.
 I’m a great believer in the philosophy that when we all (not just designers) give our time that we can personally spare to take up some community service then our communities, New Zealand and the world is a better place for it.